 ACCIDENTS AND ILLNESS

 The school has a sick bay which is equipped to cope with minor accidents and ailments.
-Parents must make sure the school is informed of any persistent conditions or allergies e.g.: Asthma, bee stings.
-If necessary it is the parent’s responsibility to provide the school with medication in such cases.
+Parents must make sure the school is informed of any persistent conditions or allergies e.g.: Asthma, bee allergies.
+If necessary, it is the parent’s responsibility to provide the school with medication in such cases.
 It is also essential that the school has at least one emergency contact number for each child in case there is a more serious accident i.e.: broken bones.

 The school must be informed if a contact number is changed.